vyanezz/bmw_premium_selection_scraper/README.md

 ## Features coming soon

+- Resolve the error that arises when there are no results in the search and unfiltered models are returned
 - New params to search
 - Store dates to record changes over time
 - Containerize the application using Docker